Kyligence/zen-ml-toolkit/docs/server.md

 --form 'file=@"/local/path/to/file"'
 ```

-Upload a file (i.e. tableau tds file) and save the zip file to `/local/path/to/download_file.zip`
+Upload a file (i.e. .tds, .twd, .sql file) and save the zip file to `/local/path/to/download_file.zip`

 Example: